 The townsite, closed to collectors for nearly two decades, is also the perfect locale for rock and mineral collectors.
 The site features several hundred thousand tons of dump materials from the main mine workings.
 Cerro Gordo is world renown for: Anglesite, anhydrite, argentite, atacamite, aurichalcite, azurite, barite, bindheimite, bouronite, calcite, caledonite, cermrgyrite, cerussite, ceruantite, chrysocolla, dufrenoysite, fluorite, galena, geothite, greenockite, hemimorphite, hollosite, hydrozincite, jamesonite, leadhillite, limonite, linerite, liroconite, malachite, mimerite, plumbgumite, pyrite, quartz, silver, smithsonite, sphalerite, stibnite, stromeyerite, tetrahedrite, tetrajymite, wilemite and wulfenite.

-The famous old Cerro Gordo Ghost Townsite is now available by Reservation!
+The famous old Cerro Gordo Ghost Townsite is CLOSED.

 Keeler, a town with a population of 300 in the early 1870’s, was home to miners most of whom lived in tents, caves, rock wall wind breakers and a few in cabins.
 In 1883 the Carson and Colorado Railroad was built from Belleville, Nevada, across the White Mountains to Benton and down into the Owens Valley where the rail line ended in the town of Keeler.
 With the coming of the railroad, large marble quarries were opened near Keeler, producing a material which tests proved to be stronger in crushing resistance than any other known.
 Ultimately the material was used for finishing the Mils Building in San Francisco and the floor at the Los Angeles Airport.